 - Records of RM - The ready record indicates the irrevocable availability to participate in the two-phase commit protocol, thereby contributing to a decision to commit.
 Can be written only when the RM is "recoverable", i.e., possesses locks on all resources that need to be written.
-The identifier (process identifier and node identifier) of the TM is also written on this record - In addition, begin, insert, delete, and update records as well as commit and abort are written as in centralized servers - An RM can autonomously abort a sub-transaction, only before the ready
+The identifier (process identifier and node identifier) of the TM is also written on this record - In addition, begin, insert, delete, and update records as well as commit and abort are written as in centralized servers - After the ready an RM cannot autonomously abort a subtransaction